The Heartbreaking Plight Of Zimbabwe's Doctors

 Bhebhe: We are facing serious medical shortages that affect how we do our work.
 We are working with suboptimal machines and severely limited supplies.

 Simple things such as gloves, bandages or needles are not easy to get.
-There are times when I've had to operate without surgical gloves, I use the short non-sterile gloves which we use for basic consultations.
+There are times when I've had to operate without surgical gloves.
+I use the short nonsterile gloves which we use for basic consultations.

-Earlier this year, I had to attend to a woman who'd just had a miscarriage and I had to do a pelvic examination using non-sterile gloves.
-[Sterile gloves are sterilized, are longer and stronger than non-sterile gloves, and have a protective chemical on them.]
+Earlier this year, I had to attend to a woman who'd just had a miscarriage, and I had to do a pelvic examination using nonsterile gloves.
+[Sterile gloves are sterilized, are longer and stronger than nonsterile gloves, and have a protective chemical on them.]

-The gloves are short and I had to go right inside her.
+The gloves are short, and I had to go right inside her.
 The blood went onto my arms; it was just oozing all over.
 I know the risk of being infected is high, but there's nothing I can do if someone is in need of help.

 Every time I have to perform a procedure without adequate equipment, I'm scared I could get something like hepatitis B. If I'm working on a patient who is infected and I have a small cut I'm unaware of, I could be infected because it's highly contagious — but in some situations one has to make some hard decisions.

-Munatsi: There are many situations when doctors put themselves at risk — not just operations, but even when scrubbing up for operations or examining patients.
+Munatsi: There are many situations when doctors put themselves at risk — not just operations but even when scrubbing up for operations or examining patients.

 It's now gotten to the stage where we have to use ordinary soap instead of Betadine surgical scrub [which is an antiseptic], so it means one has to wash their hands several times before and after an operation.

 But there's no certainty that the hands are clean and uninfected.
-In cases where we are short of supplies, patients are given a list of things to buy like a face mask or ketamine [anesthetic gas].
-These things can be very expensive, as much as $80 just for the anesthetic gas [each bottle comes with enough for four operations lasting a few hours each], so for a patient from the rural areas it can be too much.
+In cases where we are short of supplies, patients are given a list of things to buy, like a face mask or ketamine [anesthetic gas].
+These things can be very expensive, as much as $80 just for the anesthetic gas [each bottle comes with enough for four operations lasting a few hours each], so for a patient from the rural areas, it can be too much.

-They can't afford it, so in cases where we can, we contribute money to buy it for them, otherwise we can't attend them.
-In emergency operations, there's no time for a patient to prepare and we just have to improvise with the little we have.
+They can't afford it, so in cases where we can, we contribute money to buy it for them; otherwise we can't attend [to] them.
+In emergency operations, there's no time for a patient to prepare, and we just have to improvise with the little we have.

 Over the past two years, doctors staged at least three nationwide strikes demanding better salaries and working conditions.
 What is the situation like for a medical civil servant in Zimbabwe?

-Munatsi: The sudden introduction of the transaction tax [a 2 percent charge on all electronic transactions implemented in October 2018] really raised the cost of living, so hundreds of junior doctors felt striking was the best way to put our message across.
+Munatsi: The sudden introduction of the transaction tax [a 2 percent charge on all electronic transactions, implemented in October 2018] really raised the cost of living, so hundreds of junior doctors felt striking was the best way to put our message across.

 During that time, in Harare, some patients were discharged early, especially those in maternity, even those with birth complications.
 They had to go home because there wasn't enough staff to cope.

-Because other staff like radiographers and general medical officers went on strike, too, the senior doctors and private doctors who work on call attended to critical cases throughout December, but it was a struggle.
+Because other staff like radiographers and general medical officers went on strike too, the senior doctors and private doctors who work on call attended to critical cases throughout December, but it was a struggle.

 Now doctors are back at work, but we still have the same grievances — and hospitals are struggling with supplies of basic narcotics like morphine, ARVs [antiretroviral drugs] and anesthetic drugs.